Let me take just a brief moment to put together a timeline today.

 The reports are released.

-The 51 page summary is released.
+The 51-page summary is released.

-Then it's made all made public today, and the members of the committee, some of them appear at a press conference, go through the timeline information.
+Then it's all made public today, and the members of the committee, some of them appear at a press conference, go through the timeline information.

 Jim Jordan and Pompeo just nail it.